tonethar/IGME-235-Shared/tutorial/HW-wa-random-phrases-2.md

 ## Overview
 Simple.
 Just add a functional button to [Random Phrases-1](HW-wa-random-phrases-1.md)

-To do this assignment, you should have completed at least the 6th web app tutorial page - "JavaScript Events".
+To do this assignment, you should have completed at least the 6th Chapter of the Web App Tutorial Series - "JavaScript Events".

 ![Web Page](_images/random-phrases-2-done.jpg)